 Headache Classification Committee

 International Headache Society

-Since ICHD-3 beta version is still in the test phase, the digital version initially will be only produced in English language.
-Currently available translations can be viewed in the downloads section.
-After finalisation of the classification, the different translations can be digitally integrated one by one.
+The ICHD-3 beta version continues to be available digitally and can be seen for comparison purposes.
+Currently available translations of ICHD-3 and ICHD-3 beta can be viewed in the downloads section.
 The information about classification and diagnosis of headaches is supplemented by original documents and accompanying materials including lecture presentations and media library.
 The digital media centre about classification and diagnosis of headaches will be continuously expanded.